silvermast/torqle/README.md

 - Follow the instructions for installing [Tauri Prerequisites](https://v2.tauri.app/start/prerequisites/) for your system.
 - Then, simply run `npm ci && npm run tauri dev` to get started!

+### Local Development Containers

+The project includes a docker-compose file specifically for local development.
+Run `docker-compose up -d` to initialize them.

+#### SSHD
+To utilize the ssh tunnel, use `root@127.0.0.1:10022` with no password, or a password of `littlebuddy`.
+RSA key coming soon

+#### MySQL
+To connect to MySQL, use `root:mypassword@127.0.0.1:3306`.
+If connecting through the tunnel, set the host to `mysql`.

+#### Sqlite
+The Sqlite implementation does not currently support an SSH tunnel.
+However, there is a test database in the `./data` directory

 ## Features

 ### Favorites